gastonoterom/ddd_crowdfunding/README.md

 ## Distributed Systems

 Even though this application is a monolith, we don't do direct communication between contexts.
-Instead, we use messages to communicate between contexts.
+Instead, we use messages to communicate between them.

+This comes with some considerations:

-How can we ensure that messages are delivered reliably?
-How can we reliable send messages related to a transaction?
+* How can we ensure that messages are delivered reliably? 💀
+* How can we ensure that messages are not lost? 💀
-How can we handle distributed transactions then?
-We can't use a traditional ACID transaction across multiple contexts.
+* How can we handle inter-context database transactions? 💀

-If only someone could come up with a solution for this... 🤔
+If only someone could come up with a solution for these problems... 🤔

-## Transactional Outboxes: How to ensure messages are reliably sent
+## Transactional Outboxes: message reliability

 Transactional Outboxes ensure that messages are reliably sent even if the system crashes.
 They store messages in a database table and process them asynchronously.